DevExpress/devextreme-demos/JSDemos/Demos/TreeList/UsingFilterRow/description.md

 The filter row allows users to enter a query for each column and filter rows by that value.
 To display the filter row, set the **filterRow**.[visible](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/filterRow/#visible) property to **true**.
+If you need to deactivate this feature for a certain column, set its [allowFiltering](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#allowFiltering) property to **false**.

-Depending on a column's [dataType](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#dataType), its filter row cell offers users different editors to enter a filter value:
+Depending on a column's [dataType](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#dataType), its filter row cell represents different editors:

 <table class="dx-table">
     <tr>